 On a windy spring day, Bear sniffs the air.
 Could it be. . .
 Kite day Rushing home he tells Mole, and the two fast friends get to work building a kite of their own.
 They study, and collect, and measure, and construct—and soon, their kite is flying high above the meadow.
 But when a storm rumbles in—SNAP!—the kite string breaks, and all their hard work soars away.
 Chasing after it, Mole and Bear discover all is not lost—wedged in the branches of a tree, their kite protects a nest of baby birds from the pouring rain.
 Strong verbs, repetitive phrases, and fun-to-read sounds keep young listeners and readers engaged with the story, while the gentle illustrations add detail and quiet humor.

-This creative spring book can be used in speech therapy to address predicting, sequencing, and a variety of verbs (linguistic and regular past tense).
+This creative weather and spring book can be used in speech therapy to address predicting, sequencing, and a variety of verbs (linguistic and regular past tense).
 It is also great for noticing onomatopoeias and for targeting /b/, /k/, and /m/ sounds!
 Discover more of the speech and language teaching concepts for using Kite Day in speech therapy below: